 2. Higher Cholesterol Levels

 Consuming too much grapeseed oil may increase cholesterol levels.
 The oil is high in polyunsaturated fats.
 When polyunsaturated fats become oxidized, the body is unable to metabolize and use cholesterol properly.
-This can increase the rise of clogged arteries and heart disease.
+This can increase the rise of clogged arteries and heart disease, so avoid cooking with it at high temperatures.

 3. Hormonal Imbalance